pagermon/pagermon/client/README.md

 Edit config/config.json to suit your environment.
 Identifier should be a small string that will show up in the 'source' column of the messages display.

+Some environments send additional information via the "Function Code" in the pager message.
+Change `sendFunctionCode` to `true` to send this appended to the end of the address of each message.
+E.g. `POCSAG512: Address: 1000022  Function: 3  Alpha: test` would land on the server with an address of `10000223`.

 Check the samples dir for example usage.

 ## Contributing